anonymousx97/pyrogram/docs/source/topics/message-identifiers.rst

 The group has its own message counter.
 Each user won't get a copy of the message with their own identifier, but rather everyone sees the same message.

-For scheduled messages, the message counter instead belongs to the peer itself.
-Bots cannot schedule messages in Telegram, and only users can schedule messages.
+For scheduled messages, the ``message_id`` is equal to the ID of the message in the schedule queue for the current chat (each PM, chat, supergroup and channel has its own schedule queue and ID sequence).
+This counter is distinct from the message counter of the normal messages.
+Since December 1, 2024, scheduled messages can also have messages automatically scheduled by server, to generate alternative qualities for videos in **big** channels.
+You can distinguish the messages manually scheduled by the user and that automatically scheduled by the server using the :obj:`~pyrogram.raw.types.Message.video_processing_pending` parameter. `Read More <https://core.telegram.org/api/scheduled-messages>`__